vergilcastelo/ST_Dev/README.md

     - select an option to display GO by color
     - select results to activate in hierarchy

+  Notes:
+   - I modified the implementation for filtering by color.
+Initially, having tried the same search box for both filters lead to issues in my code, specifically string to Color type, name conversion.
+I thought it may be more user-friendly to separate the two requirements.
+And add a "show available colors" selections and have the user filter when a color is chosen.

 3. Advanced Interaction:
 - Open ST_Dev project in Unity
 - Open 3_AdvancedInteraction scene